hideonbush-crl/Blackbox_Test_3500/README.md

 ### High-Fidelity Prototype
 ### Heuristic Evaluation
 #### Process
-Users will provide comments on our High-fidelity models based on the individual tasks provided.
+Users will provide comments on our High-fidelity models based on the individual tasks provided.Testing of users with different identities through heuristic evaluation.
+Design tasks for new and improved features to be tested by experts Test results help us iterate on high-fidelity prototypes.
 #### Result
 Through heuristic evaluation we found that the personal information our application displays to other users is not enough to give users sufficient opportunities to make friends.
 #### Changes